lschmelzeisen/docker-elasticstack/README.md

 At least to the degree that this is possible.

-Of course the above comes with with a huge caveat: running only a single node means no redudancy and no data replication.
+Of course the above comes with with a huge caveat: running only a single node means no load balancing, no redudancy and no data replication.
 Thus you should only use this if in your use case hardware/software failures are not critical; that is where downtime and data loss is tolerable.